redFrik/udk18-Discrete_Structures/udk171214/README.md

 Synth(\avrec, [\buf, ~source]);  //record into ~source buffer (only overwrite what is in memory - not on disk)
 ```

-* try with different envelope curves - not only the smooth sine. note: make sure to use the `time` argument to scale durations.
+* try with different envelopes - not only the smooth sine. note: make sure to add the `time` argument to scale durations.

 ```supercollider
 Env.triangle(0.1).plot;